Skip to main content

 Latin American Studies Approved Course List

-LAS Approved Course List Fall 2023
+LAS Approved Course List Spring 2024

 List is subject to change.
 Please check the course schedule on Triton Link for the latest information.